 Chuna Chugay: Chin to Eye

-Allied Productions proudly presents Chin to Eye, a solo exhibition at our 8th Street Studio featuring recent works in painting and graphic narrative by Chuna Chugay.
+Allied Productions proudly presents Chin to Eye, a solo exhibition at our 8th Street Studio featuring recent works in painting and graphic narrative by Chuna Chugay, curated by Grace Muller.
 Chugay’s first collaboration with Allied, as well as their first solo exhibition in New York, comes after their participation in a 4-week residency at the Vermont Studio Center and includes works produced there.
-Chin to Eye offers a checkpoint for reflection on Chugay’s ongoing projects addressing the history of the Koryo-Saram diaspora and its reverberations in their own life.
+Chin to Eye offers a checkpoint for reflection on Chugay’s ongoing projects addressing the history of the Koryo-Saram diaspora, including their 1937 deportation, and its reverberations in their own life.

 Chin to Eye pairs Chugay’s recent series of expansive portraits with pages from their upcoming graphic novel, That Same Wind, and invites visitors to settle between narratively continuous and fragmented moments.
 Across projects, Chugay’s lines connect, twirl, pucker, glow, commune and cut each other off.
 Whatever their action or character, they buzz with the same sure finality of life proceeding.